 Yet another health theory

 I just described the last year of my life.
 As all my regular readers know, I have had a lot of weird health problems since 2015.
-But my six years of chronic pain and malaise took a distinctive turn for the worse last April.
+But my six years (and counting) of chronic pain and malaise took a distinctive turn for the worse last April.
 I lost about 12 pounds.